Niko-Group/paper_writing_info/README.md

 - Tables/Figures should be well placed/formatted
 - Captions should be short, concise and self-contained if possible
 - Figures/graphs should be visible
 - Latex source should be correct.
 Use oficcial templates.
-Never compile an appendix with the main paper.
+Never compile an appendix with the main paper (unless this is allowed).
 - Bibliography format should be clean
 - In general everything in the paper should be clearly explained.
 If something looks difficult to comprehend then you might need to revise it.
 - Polish, proofread, repeat.
 Read the paper again and again..
 - Ask your colleagues for feedback.
-- Make sure you have checked any extra requirements (e.g. ethics statement)
+- Make sure you have checked any extra requirements (e.g. ethics statement, limitations).
+Always read carefully the instructions in the official call for papers.

 ## Improving your Writing